deborah-boat/Admin-Portfolio/README.md

 A profile with two separate version front-end and back-end side which contain my personal information as follows.

 # Front-End
--Home
+- Home
--About
+- About
--Skills/Education
+- Skills/Education
--Portfolio
+- Portfolio
--Reviews from mentors
+- Reviews from mentors.

 # Back-end side which contain the Admin Panel where user can
--Create
+- Create
--Read
+- Read
--Update/Edit
+- Update/Edit
--Delete, using the CONTACT form.
+- Delete, using the CONTACT form.

 ## Dependencies